 To hear This is not a memorized script, this is a well-rehearsed story, subscribe to the International Play Reading Festival wherever you get your podcasts.

-Written by Dima Mikhayel Matta (Lebanon)
+Written and performed by Dima Mikhayel Matta (Lebanon)

 Directed by Noelle Ghoussaini